What small businesses can claim under $20,000 instant asset write-off?

 How do I claim the $20,000 Instant Asset Write-Off on my tax return?

-To claim the write-off, you need to elect to use the simplified depreciation rules in your tax return for the 2025–26 income year.
+To claim the write-off, you need to elect to use the simplified depreciation rules in your tax return for the relevant income year.
 The eligible asset cost is then included as an immediate deduction in your return.
 It is strongly recommended to work with a registered tax agent or accountant to ensure the election is correctly made and the deduction is properly recorded.

 What records are needed to support an Instant Asset Write-Off claim?